Art Gallery of Ontario: Main building

-Situated directly north and west of The Grange, the main building was opened to the public in 1918, and has undergone a number of expansions and renovations since opening.
-Plans for the "main building" to the north of The Grange originated in 1912, when the architectural firm Darling and Pearson submitted their expansion plans for the north of The Grange.
-Due to The Grange's location, and historic value, the expansion plans were limited along the southern portions of the museum's property; as the museum wanted to preserve The Grange's southern façade, and the municipal park south of the building.
+Situated directly north and west of The Grange, the main building was opened to the public in 1918 and has undergone several expansions and renovations since opening.
+Plans for the "main building" to the north of The Grange originated in 1912 when the architectural firm Darling and Pearson submitted their expansion plans for the north of The Grange.
+Due to The Grange's location, and historic value, the expansion plans were limited along the southern portions of the museum's property; as the museum wanted to preserve The Grange's southern façade and the municipal park south of the building.

 The expanded plan featured 30 viewing halls, all of which would surround one of three open courtyards, an English landscape garden, an Italian garden, and a sculpture courtyard.
 The design was largely modelled after another building designed by Darling and Pearson, the Royal Ontario Museum.
 The designs by Darling and Pearson were intended to be implemented in three phases, although the plans for the final design phase were abandoned by the mid-20th century.

-Construction for the first phase began in 1916, and was completed in 1918.
+Construction for the first phase began in 1916 and was completed in 1918.
 The first phase featured an expansion wing adjacent to The Grange, that had three galleries.

 The second phase of the design was opened in 1926.
 It included half of the sculpture court (later named Walker Court) to the north of the 1918 wing, two additional galleries flanking the sculpture court, and an entrance to the north.
 The exterior façade of the 1926 expansion was only made of bricks and stucco.
-No serious designs were planned for the exterior facade of the 1926 expansion, as the museum envisioned that the exterior facade would eventually be enclosed in stone by future expansions.
+No serious designs were planned for the exterior façade of the 1926 expansion, as the museum envisioned that the exterior facade would eventually be enclosed in stone by future expansions.
 Further expansions to the east and the west of the building was completed in 1935.
-However, as the third phase of expansion was never embarked on, the "temporary facade" to the north remained the same until the early 1990s.
+However, as the third phase of expansion was never embarked on, the "temporary façade" to the north remained the same until the early 1990s.